Change search

 Hyundai-Steel Company, Republic of Korea.

-Diffusible hydrogen behavior and delayed fracture of cold rolled martensitic steel in consideration of automotive manufacturing process and vehicle service environment2020In: Journal of Materials Research and Technology, ISSN 2238-7854, Vol. 9, no 6, p.
+Diffusible hydrogen behavior and delayed fracture of cold rolled martensitic steel in consideration of automotive manufacturing process and vehicle service environment2020In: Journal of Materials Research and Technology, ISSN 2238-7854, E-ISSN 2214-0697, Vol. 9, no 6, p.
 13483-13501Article in journal (Refereed)

 Abstract [en]